Cervical Spine (C-spine) Surgery

 Which aids will I need following surgery?

 In the first days following surgery it will be important to rest your cervical spine and move it as little as possible.
-To ensure this, you will receive a cervical support, i.e. a neck brace or cervical spine splint.
+To ensure this, you will receive cervical support, i.e. a neck brace or cervical spine splint for 2–6 weeks.
 This will stabilise your cervical spine and prevent any abrupt movements.

 Should I expect pain after cervical spine surgery?